ricardokl/straico-proxy/README.md

 A proxy server that enables tool calling and streaming for Straico API, with format conversions to bridge compatibility gaps.
 "Mileage may vary" as conversions between different API formats are involved.

-Router functionality is included as an extra feature for multi-provider support.

 ## Features

 - **Tool calling support** for Straico API
 - **Streaming simulation** with heartbeat chunks until response arrives
 - **Format conversions** between OpenAI and Straico API formats
-- **Multi-provider routing** (extra feature) for SambaNova, Cerebras, Groq
 - Simple configuration through environment variables

 ## Straico API